Identification

 - Pharmacodynamics

-After nonacog beta pegol is activated by the coagulation factor IXa and tissue-coagulation factor VIIa, the peptide is cleaved off.10 In preclinical studies, once the peptide is free, there was a restoration of whole blood clotting time activity and the activated-partial thromboplastin time was returned to normal limits.
-In clinical trials, the administration of nonacog beta pegol significantly increased the levels of factor IX in plasma and temporarily correct the level of activated partial thromboplastin time.11 The effect of nonacog beta pegol translated into good hemostasis when used to treat bleeds on-demand and in a reduction of annualized bleeding rates when used as prophylaxis without formation of factor IX inhibitors, allergic reactions or thromboembolic complications.2 The reports in clinical trials have also shown a significant prolongation in the duration of the hemostatic effect.12
+After nonacog beta pegol is activated by the coagulation factor IXa and tissue-coagulation factor VIIa, the peptide is cleaved off.8 In preclinical studies, whole blood clotting time activity was restored and the activated-partial thromboplastin time returned to normal limits.
+In clinical trials, the administration of nonacog beta pegol significantly increased the levels of factor IX in plasma and temporarily corrected the level of activated partial thromboplastin time.9 The effect of nonacog beta pegol translated into good hemostasis when used to treat bleeding on demand.
+A reduction of annualized bleeding rates was also observed when used as prophylaxis without the formation of factor IX inhibitors, allergic reactions or thromboembolic complications.2 The reports in clinical trials have also shown a significant prolongation in the duration of the hemostatic effect.10

 - Mechanism of action

-Nonacog beta pegol is activated by the factor IXa and the tissue complex factor VII.
-When activated, the peptide including the 40kDa PEG moiety is cleaved off leaving an activated recombinant factor IX ready to be part of the coagulation cascade replacing the missing clotting factor IX.9 Thus, after activation, nonacog beta pegol will present the same mechanism of action than the endogenous coagulation factor IXa.10 The activated coagulation factor IX function is, in combination with the factor VIIIa, to activate the coagulation factor X to trigger the coagulation cascade that finalizes in the conversion of prothrombin into thrombin and the thrombin-driven conversion of fibrinogen into fibrin for the formation of a clot.3
+Nonacog beta pegol is activated by factor IXa and the tissue complex factor VII, whereby the peptide, including the 40kDa PEG moiety, is cleaved off.
+The resulting product from this activation process is recombinant factor IX with the same biological activity as endogenous coagulation factor IXa.8 The activated coagulation factor IX, in combination with factor VIIIa, activates the coagulation factor X to trigger the coagulation cascade and promote the conversion of prothrombin into thrombin.
+Thrombin drives the conversion of fibrinogen into fibrin for clot formation.3

 Target Actions Organism ACoagulation factor VII cofactorHumans ACoagulation factor VIII cofactorHumans ACoagulation factor X agonistHumans - Absorption